 - Use Apps Audit Whitelist Check – If this checkbox is enabled, it will compare detected applications with the whitelist in the Apps Audit section.

 - Remove Application – When selected, the application is removed.

-- Send Notification – Sends notification.
+- Send Notification – Sends notifications.

 Data Audit Policies

 Shared Items Control

 - File name – You can add the full name of the file or add part of the file.

 - Check domains – When checked, Spinbackup will analyze all external domains.

 - Check domains or users – If this field is selected, it will analyze files, shared with mentioned domains or users.